EXCESSIVE SWEATING OR HYPERHIDROSIS

 Duration of results

-Type of consultation General rates
+Type of consultation Generally practiced rates

-CHF 500 for the 1st bottle
+500 CHF for the 1st vial

-CHF 350 for each additional bottle
+350 CHF for each additional vial

-One to three vials are needed
+One to three vials are required

 photo stop excessive sweating naturally

-• A balanced diet: avoid spicy foods, caffeine and alcohol, which increase perspiration.
-We recommend eating water-rich foods such as fruit and vegetables.
+• Balanced diet : avoid spicy foods, caffeine and alcohol, which increase sweating.
+It is advisable to consume foods rich in water such as fruits and vegetables.

-• Hydration: drink plenty of water to regulate body temperature and reduce sweating.
+• Hydration : drink plenty of water to regulate body temperature and reduce sweating.

-• Weight loss: excess weight can contribute to increased sweat production.
+• Weight loss : excess weight can contribute to increased sweat production.

-How do I know if I have hyperhidrosis?
+How do I know if I have hyperhidrosis ?

 What hormone makes you sweat?